I See Love (Mike & Molly): Critical reception

 "I See Love" received positive reviews from critics.

-Entertainment Weekly wrote, "Ending just the way it should have, Mike and Molly‘s best moments came from love.
-Only rivaled by the admiration of pie that brought them together in the first place, it’s the love they have for each other that made the finale as special as the series as a whole.
-And after six seasons of teaching, patrolling, writing, and attempting to conceive, it’s fitting that their onscreen journey ends with the two of them together with their new family.
-Mike and Molly may not be Chuck Lorre’s most memorable or celebrated creation, but in the years after the series has ended, the people who come back to watch it will, if anything, see love."
+Entertainment Weekly wrote, "Ending just the way it should have, Mike and Molly's best moments came from love.
+Only rivaled by the admiration of pie that brought them together in the first place, it's the love they have for each other that made the finale as special as the series as a whole.
+And after six seasons of teaching, patrolling, writing, and attempting to conceive, it's fitting that their onscreen journey ends with the two of them together with their new family.
+Mike and Molly may not be Chuck Lorre's most memorable or celebrated creation, but in the years after the series has ended, the people who come back to watch it will, if anything, see love."

-The Wrap said, "This wrap-up hour successfully pulls off the difficult balancing act of keeping things light and clever while avoiding the kind of mawkishness that too often permeates these finales.
+TheWrap said, "This wrap-up hour successfully pulls off the difficult balancing act of keeping things light and clever while avoiding the kind of mawkishness that too often permeates these finales.
 It supplies just enough sweetness to leave us feeling sated – and not a calorie more."